bgd-labs/aave-debt-swap/README.md

 Notice how steps 3, 4, 5, and 7 are the same four steps from the collateral-less flow.

-In order to select adequate extra collateral asset and amount parameters, consider the extra collateral's LTV and supply cap.
-Where possible, it is recommended to use the from/to debt asset in order to reduce gas costs.
+In order to select adequate extra collateral asset and amount the following rules apply on `Aave V3`:

+1. **must not** be frozen
+2. has a lt & ltv >0
+3. **must not** be isolated
+   - except if the user is in isolation, then extra collateral **must** be the same isolated asset
+4. supply cap allows supplying the specified amount

+On `Aave V2`, due to limitations related to flashloan premium: TBD

+Where possible, it is recommended to use the:

+1. `fromDebt` asset
+2. `toDebt` asset
+3. an unrelated high ltv asset

+in order to reduce gas costs.

 The `function swapDebt(DebtSwapParams memory debtSwapParams, CreditDelegationInput memory creditDelegationPermit, PermitInput memory collateralATokenPermit)` expects three parameters.